asirrafique/TravelMind-AI/README.md

 > A production-oriented multi-agent AI travel planner built with **LangGraph, MCP, FastAPI, Neon PostgreSQL, Redis, and Docker**.

-TravelMind AI transforms natural-language travel requests into structured travel plans by coordinating specialized AI agents for flights, hotels, weather, itinerary planning, and final response synthesis.
+TravelMind AI transforms natural-language travel requests into structured travel plans by coordinating specialized AI agents for flights, hotels, weather, itinerary planning, validation, and final response synthesis.

+---

 ## ✨ What It Does